awsdocs/aws-systems-manager-user-guide/doc_source/Explorer-setup.md

 Integrated Setup is only available in the Systems Manager console\.
 You can't set up Explorer or OpsCenter programmatically\.

 Integrated Setup performs the following tasks:
 + [Configures roles and permissions](Explorer-setup-permissions.md): Integrated Setup creates an AWS Identity and Access Management \(IAM\) role that allows Amazon EventBridge to automatically create OpsItems based on default rules\.
-After setting up, you must configure IAM user, group, or role permissions for OpsCenter, as described in this section\.
+After setting up, you must configure user, group, or role permissions for OpsCenter, as described in this section\.
 + [Allows default rules for OpsItem creation](Explorer-setup-default-rules.md): Integrated Setup creates default rules in EventBridge\.
 These rules automatically create OpsItems in response to events\.
 Examples of these events are: state change for an AWS resource, a change in security settings, or a service becoming unavailable\.
 + [Allows OpsData sources](#Explorer-setup-data-sources): Integrated Setup allows data sources that populate Explorer widgets\.
 + [Allows you to specify reporting tag keys](Explorer-setup-tag-keys.md): Integrated Setup allows you to specify up to five reporting tag keys to automatically assign to new OpsItems that meet specific criteria\.